Let your groups discover what these publications are saying about Boston’s most unique tour…

 - While we go inside most of the establishments that make up the tour, getting to and from each stop requires being outside in the elements.
 Appropriate outerwear and comfortable walking shoes are highly recommended (as is bringing an umbrella, if necessary).

-- Since the stores are very small, groups over 20 people may be divided into smaller groups with separate guides.
+- Each of our tour guides can lead up to 15 people at a time.
+Groups larger than 15 will be divided among two or more guides to ensure personalized attention and to allow us to comfortably visit the specialty food shops without overcrowding.
 Each group will experience the same tour but in a different order.
 All tastings are done on the go, seating areas are not available in the shops.

 - Handouts describing the stores are provided.